Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 11. **Explicit handovers.** Cross-functional handover should be recorded as a system event / state transition rather than relying on email, folders or personal knowledge.

-12. **Processing time ≠ waiting time.** Process analytics should distinguish actual processing from waiting and attribute delay to the relevant party/stage.
+12. **Responsibility / processing duration ≠ waiting time ≠ labor effort.** Process analytics should distinguish time an object is held in an internal responsibility / processing stage from time spent waiting on another party or external system, and attribute elapsed time to the relevant party/stage.
+These elapsed durations must not be represented as actual employee labor hours unless effort is captured separately.

 13. **One underlying Project Budget, multiple controlled views.** External and internal reporting forms use mappings/views rather than independent copies of the Budget.